russHyde/contented/README.md

 ## CONFIG

+The file `./.env` is used to configure each deployment of `contented`.

+Each line of this file defines an environment variable used while `contented` runs.

+A template .env file can be found in `./deploy_tools/template.env`

+The config variables are:
-A directory is specified by the superuser (as the `PROJECTS_DIR` environment var on the webserver; to do this modify the value in `.env`) that contains all projects that should be made visible: `PROJECTS_DIR`.

-The default value of `PROJECTS_DIR` points to a set of projects that are used during testing.
+- `PROJECTS_DIR`: A directory that contains all projects that should be made visible on the website.
+The default value points to a set of projects that are used during testing.

+- `RESTRICTED_PROJECTS`: Access to a subset of the projects in `PROJECTS_DIR` may be restricted (users must be logged in to view them) by adding their names to this comma-separated string.
+The default is for all projects to be publicly accessible (this occurs when `RESTRICTED_PROJECTS` is missing or the empty string).

 ## Tests